top of page

 1. Set a time limit ⏰

 Take time to plan your shopping trips intentionally.
-Limit yourself to 1-2 stores per trip to avoid burnout.
+To avoid burnout, limit yourself to 1-2 stores per trip.
 Preparation can make a world of difference.
-Know which stores you're going to visit, and try to go at times when the stores are less crowded.
+Know which stores you'll visit, and try to go at times when they are less crowded.

 🎉 Set yourself up for success.

 Before heading out, do a bit of research on which stores cater to your size and style.
-Look for stores with plus size, curvy, petite, and tall options if you fall into one of these categories.
-This can save you time and help you avoid stores that might not have what you’re looking for (preventing disappointment and frustration).
+Look for stores with plus size, curvy, petite, and tall options if that fits you best.
+This can save you time and help you avoid stores that might not have what you want (preventing disappointment and frustration).

 clothes shopping, closet of neutral clothes